 The focus of this partnership is to build a more efficient social services system that will support more Ontarians in achieving financial independence.

 Further, a new digital system is being proposed to simplify the application process and reduce the roles of caseworkers.

 Additionally, the province will continue to supervise social assistance applications and payments.

-Here I discuss three benefits Ontario residents may be eligible for in addition to ODSP:
+Ontario residents have several benefits to claim in Canada.
+In this section, I will discuss three benefits Ontario residents may be eligible for in addition to ODSP.

 1. Emergency Assistance

 This benefit is given to Ontario residents who don’t have enough money to cover food and housing cost due to: